yacinebenchehida/Ithominii_convergence/README.md

 - **Introgression/** — Scripts and related information for performing three types of introgression tests used in this study: (1) fd/fdm analyses, (2) Relate, and (3) sliding window NJ trees.

+- **Genotype_maps/** - Pipeline and explanations to generate the genotype maps as showed in the Extended Data.

 - **Balancing_Selection/** — Scripts and related information for performing three types of balancing selection tests used in this study: (1) sliding window pi (across multiple species), (2) transpolymorphism analysis, and (3) MuteBass.

 - **Transcription_Factor/** — Scripts and related information investigating transcription factor binding motifs around GWAS peaks.